phnx-im/docs/src/spec/federation/federation_protocol.md

 # Federation Protocol

-The [federation functionality](./use_cases_and_threat_model.md#federation-functionality) of the Phoenix homeserver protocol allows users to communicate across homeserver instances.
-Federated communication requires a small addition to the Phoenix homeserver protocol, as well as slight modifications to the client-server parts of the protocol.
+The [federation functionality](./use_cases.md#federation-functionality) of the Phoenix homeserver protocol allows users to communicate across homeserver instances.

 ## Overview